wp-plugins/bj-lazy-load/readme.txt

 Check your HTML source or see the magic at work in Web Inspector, FireBug or similar.

 == Changelog ==

+= Version 0.5.4 =
+* Possible to skip lazy loading of certain images with specified classnames
+* Made the placeholder image override an option setting in wp-admin

 = Version 0.5.3 =
 * Added filter: bj_lazy_load_placeholder_url - override placeholder image (should be an option setting in the future)